jserbinjhu/Lab6_serbin/README.md

-# radio_periph_lab
+Lab6_Serbin

+Link to video demo of [test_radio](https://youtu.be/SYoSnHQI_I8) on zybo z7 board

-Note : if you are building in windows and vivado is not installed in c:\Xilinx\Vivado\2021.2, you will have to change one thing
+Note : if you are building in windows and vivado is not installed in c:\Xilinx\Vivado\2022.1, you will have to change one thing
 I included the settings64.bat file in the make_project.bat just to save a step.
 Change that to your Install directory

 run make_project.bat (windows) or make_project.sh (linux) to build the project all the way through SD card creation.
 You can of course